mjpong/project1-dogpark/README.md

 * Upon clicking the markers, details of the parks and pools will be displayed, including the images.
 * Users can remove all previous search layers by clicking on the reset button.
 * Users can search and explore more in this search bar.
+* The next step would be adding a hyperlink that will lead to the different pool websites
 <br/>